On the choice of beam polarization in $e^+e^-\to ZZ/Z\gamma$ and anomalous triple gauge-boson couplings: Sensitivity, likelihood and the choice of beam polarizations

-where $V_{\vec{f}}$ is a volume in the parameter space (\vec{f}).
-Here we choose the volume to be a hypercube in the $4$ dimensional parameter space with sides equals $2\times 0.01$ (much larger than the available limits on them) in both the processes.
-Contribution to the average likelihood from the region outside this volume is negligible.
+This quantity is nothing but the {\em weighted volume} of the parameter space that is statistically consistent with the SM.
+The size of this weighted volume determines the limits on the parameters.
+The beam polarizations with the minimum averaged likelihood (or minimum weighted volume) is expected to be the average best choice for any new physics in the process.
+For numerical analysis we choose the volume to be a hypercube in the $4$ dimensional parameter space with sides equal to $2\times 0.05$ (much larger than the available limits on them) in both the processes.
+The contribution to the average likelihood from the region outside this volume is negligible.